Unlearning Your Sex Education

 There’s Nothing to Get “Right”

 Give yourself a version of the sex education you never received.
-Both the anatomical one, AND the emotional one.
-The one that says you’re allowed to feel.
-You’re allowed to ask.
-You’re allowed to change your mind.
+Both the anatomical one, and the emotional one.
+The one that says you’re allowed to feel, to ask, to change your mind.

 Sexual healing doesn’t always look like a change in the frequency sex (which is what brings many couples to my door).
 Sometimes it looks like being able to say what you don’t want.
 Sometimes it’s simply not cringing when someone says the word “vulva.”
 Sometimes it’s crying in relief because you finally feel seen and validated as you are.